gavin660/AES-encrypted-hyperlinks/README.md

          WRONG = www.example.com

 3. Enter a GOOD password.
-4. Page will generate a data URL that can be copied into the URL bar and run.
+4. The page will generate a data URL that can be copied into the URL bar and run.

 # note
 Data urls have been limited by web browsers as they were perceived to be a security threat to people who were unaware that they can run code and can no longer just be clicked.